rn-om-syslab/syslab/README.md

 deploy.py           main deployment entrypoint
 ```

-## training
+## Training

-The simulator is a custom Gymnasium environment built on PyBullet.
+The simulation is a custom Gymnasium environment built on PyBullet.
 Two agents share the arena: a tracker and evader   Each one observes a nine-dimensional vector: relative position of the opponent in the observer's body frame, the observer's own velocity, and the opponent's estimated velocity.
 Actions are continuous 3D velocity commands in the range [-1, +1] on each axis.

 Training alternates between the two agents.
 One trains with PPO while the other sits frozen as the opponent, then they swap.
-This is standard self-play.
-It means the reward curve oscillates by design,  whatever agent is currently learning climbs, then the roles flip and it drops back.
+This is standard self-play and therefore the reward curve oscillates by design,  whatever agent is currently learning climbs, then the roles flip and it drops back.

 A few things turned out to be load-bearing for getting non-trivial behavior:

-**Vision-limited observation.** Early runs gave both agents full state.
+**Vision-limited observation** Early runs gave both agents full state.
 The tracker became effectively omniscient, the evader never developed any real strategy, and training stalled fast.
 Restricting the tracker to a cone-shaped FOV matching the forward camera geometry on the Tello fixed this.
 Suddenly the evader had something to actually optimize for, which was just breaking line of sight, and both policies got interesting.

-**Curriculum.** Without it both agents locked onto trivial solutions.
+**Curriculum learning** Without it both agents locked onto trivial solutions.
 The evader sprinted straight away, the tracker trailed at a fixed offset, neither one ever discovered a feint or a dodge.
 The curriculum shrinks the starting separation progressively across rounds, forcing close-range engagements where constant-velocity doesn't cut it and it forces both drones to learn stronger behaivors because of the closened region.
 Around round six it also increases the evader's max speed by 10% and drops a two-meter cylindrical obstacle at the arena center.
 The evader figures out how to transit behind the cylinder to break line of sight, and then reverses heading sharply once it does.
 This was done in an effort to induce more advanced behaviors from each agent.

-**Reward shaping.** The tracker gets rewarded on a negative-tanh of distance (so the gradient stays nonzero at long range), a per-step closing-rate bonus, a term for keeping the evader near the center of its FOV, and a big terminal bonus for captures inside 0.7m.
+**Reward functions** The tracker gets rewarded on a negative-tanh of distance (so the gradient stays nonzero at long range), a per-step closing-rate bonus, a term for keeping the evader near the center of its FOV, and a big terminal bonus for captures inside 0.7m.
 The evader gets rewarded for distance, for opening distance step over step, and specifically for not holding a constant heading across consecutive steps, which is what kills the straight-line collapse.
 Both have a smoothness penalty on velocity commands, which is important for transfer because it discourages high-frequency oscillation that the Tello's flight controller cannot execute.

  The loop saves to one directory: tracker.zip, evader.zip, the matching VecNorm pickle files, timestamped checkpoints, the SB3 log directory, and a `training_state.json` with the current round and step count.
 If you kill it and restart it picks up from that JSON file w/ rounds and everything